srrihaari/SIH-1555/README.md

-# Smart India Hackathon Workshop
+Smart India Hackathon Workshop
-# Date:
+Date: 30:04:2025
-## Register Number:
+Register Number: 212223040202
-## Name:
+Name: sri hari R

 ## Problem Title
 Virtual Herbal Garden

 ## Problem Description
 A web-based virtual garden that provides an interactive, educational, and immersive experience to users, showcasing the diverse range of medicinal plants used in AYUSH (Ayurveda, Yoga & Naturopathy, Unani, Siddha, and Homeopathy).
 The platform allows users to explore realistic 3D plant models, view medicinal details, and take thematic virtual tours while also offering features like bookmarking, multimedia content, and personalized learning.

-Problem Creater's Organization
+## Problem Creater's Organization
 Ministry of AYUSH

 ## Idea